czrpb/chatter/design.md

       - Title: Displays the application title "Chatter".
       - Controls: Contains the user input textarea and model selection options.
-      - Chat History: Shows the conversation history between the user and the AI.
+      - Chat History: Shows the conversation history between the user and the AI, with the most recent messages at the top.

    1. User Interactions